-As with any hormone therapy unless you have a proper diagnosis from a qualified doctor (who knows what they are doing) you may be throwing your money into the wind.
+As with any hormone therapy unless you have a proper diagnosis from a qualified medical provider (who knows what they are doing) you may be throwing your money into the wind.
 This is why we always suggest speaking to the professionals before self-diagnosis.

 Can you Diagnose Low Testosterone With an Online Assessment?

 There are companies that now offer online HRT assessments.
 Usually, a questionnaire will be used to find out the likelihood of you having low T. It is important to note that you should always choose a company that insists on a medical assessment in person at an approved clinic as well.